Mavenoid/prompt-hyperopt/README.md

 # prompt-hyperopt

-Optimize prompts for language models with hyperparameter optimization.
+Optimize prompts for language models with hyperparameter optimization with few examples and generalization across different language models.

 ## Why